anujpathania/HotSniper/README.md

   - `simulationcontrol/config.py`: `RESULTS_FOLDER`
   - This folder usually is outside of the HotSniper folder because we don't want to commit results (large files) to the simulator repo.
 - [ ] verify all configurations in `sim.cfg` of a finished run

-## HOWTO

-### A- Implement your own mapping / DVFS policy
-These policies are implemented in `common/scheduler/policies`.
-Mapping policies derive from `MappingPolicy`, DVFS policies derive from `DVFSPolicy`.
-After implementing your policy, instantiate it in `SchedulerOpen::initMappingPolicy` / `SchedulerOpen::initDVFSPolicy`.

 ## Common Errors